devonschafer/Python-Stopwatch/README.md

 # Python-Stopwatch
-Super basic stopwatch in Python and Guizero
+Super basic stopwatch with lap times written in Python and Guizero Be sure to install Guizero. pip install guizero